 A pure metabolic disturbance would lie close to PCO2 = 40 mmHg (5.33 kPa).
-In practice, however, this is seen rarely because partial repiratory compensation occurs even as the metabolic change develops.
+In practice, however, this is rare because partial repiratory compensation occurs even as the metabolic change develops.

 Step 5: Characteristic compensation zones indicate where someone with a prolonged single problem is likely to lie (see the Acid-Base Diagram).
 These zones of partial compensation lie roughly half way between no compensation and complete compensation.

-A respiratory acidosis with a PCO2 of 60 mmHg (raised by 20mmHg) would require for "complete compensation" an SBE = 12 mEq/L (using the 5 to 3 ratio given above).
-An SBE=0 mEq/L would suggest "no compensation".
+A respiratory acidosis with a PCO2 of 60 mmHg (raised by 20mmHg) would require for "complete compensation" an SBE = 12 mEq/L. An SBE=0 mEq/L would suggest "no compensation".
 A value in the middle (SBE = 6 mEq/L) is typical "compensation for chronic respiratory acidosis".

-A metabolic acidosis with SBE of -12 (reduced by 12 mEq/L) would require for "complete compensation" a PCO2 = 20 mmHg (using the 5 to 3 ratio given above).
+A metabolic acidosis with SBE of -12 (reduced by 12 mEq/L) would require for "complete compensation" a PCO2 = 20 mmHg.
 A normal PCO2 would indicate "no compensation".
 A value in the middle (30 mmHg) is typical "compensation for metabolic acidosis".

 The first table below summarizes the six classical acid-base disturbances to be recognized.

-The second table shows four combinations that are logically possible and occasionally encountered: the two uncompensated metabolic disturbances and the two combined disturbances.
+The second table shows four combinations that are occasionally encountered: two pure uncompensated metabolic disturbances and the two combined disturbances.

 |Acid||Acid||Alk||Resp.
 Acid.
 Comp||SBE Half way - Normal Met.
 Comp.|